hoijui/GWASpi/README.markdown

 You can then use the file to start GWASpi like this:

 	> java -jar gwaspi-*-jar-with-dependencies.jar

+An example with Java arguments (initial and maximum amount of RAM) and with application arguments (run in memory mode):

+	> java -Xms256m -Xmx512m -jar gwaspi-*-jar-with-dependencies.jar --memory

 ## Release a SNAPSHOT (devs only)